dataflake/dataflake.docbuilder/docs/usage.rst

 .. warning::

-    The document build script will call the Subversion, Mercurial or Git script through the shell.
+    The document build script will call the Git script through the shell.
     Make sure you can check out or update the packages you want to document without receiving any prompts, e.g. for credentials, otherwise the script will just hang waiting for input on a prompt you will never see.